Strategy for change (SfC)

 6. Measure if milestones were met (Output).

-SfC Impact measurement
+SfC Impact & Impact measurement

 - Measure actions taken by our target partners as a result of the Activities (Outcome) benefiting from the Progress Markers.